VictorCazanave/svg-maps/packages/pakistan.districts/README.md

 This map is based on the work of [Schajee](https://commons.wikimedia.org/wiki/User:Schajee).

-The original map is available [here](https://en.wikipedia.org/wiki/File:Pakistan_Districts.svg) and is in [public domain](https://en.wikipedia.org/wiki/Public_domain).
+The original map is available [here](https://en.wikipedia.org/wiki/File:Pakistan_Districts.svg) and is in the [public domain](https://en.wikipedia.org/wiki/Public_domain).

 ### Changes